symfony/symfony-docs/service_container.rst

 argument for *any* service defined in this file!
 You can bind arguments by name (e.g. ``$adminEmail``) or by type (e.g. ``Psr\Log\LoggerInterface``).

-The ``bind`` config can be also be applied to specific services or when loading many services at once (i.e. :ref:`service-psr4-loader`).
+The ``bind`` config can also be applied to specific services or when loading many services at once (i.e. :ref:`service-psr4-loader`).

 .. _services-autowire: